 Get info, and feel at home abroad!

-How to Get a Job in Australia as a Foreigner
+How to get a job in Australia as a foreigner

-Eligibility for Working in Australia
+Eligibility for working in Australia

-Best Way to Get a Job in Australia as a Foreigner
+Best way to get a job in Australia as a foreigner

-If you are wondering how to apply for a job in Australia, the best step to take is to begin your search online.
+Best begin your search online.
 This is the easiest route, especially if you are still abroad and have not relocated yet.
-Job opportunities in Australia for foreigners could be in the education, healthcare, maintenance, or public sector.
-Relevant job search websites include:
+Common job opportunities in Australia for foreigners are in the education, healthcare, maintenance, or public sector.

-Australian-Style CV
+Australian-style CV

 In Australia, the words resume and CV are used interchangeably and refer to the same type of document (however, ‘resume’ is what you will hear most often).
 Unlike other countries, where resumes are kept short, it is normal for CVs to be up to three or four pages in Australia.
 However, if you are entry-level or a recent graduate with little experience, two pages is acceptable.